 Being accountable with your time means knowing how long your activities would take.
 Most of our time management problems come from underestimating the time it would take to finish the activities we have planned for the day.
 You can achieve better harmony by keeping a time log.
 This exercises your discipline and willpower to complete tasks as planned.

-Spend less moments procrastinating and get more work done.
+Spend fewer moments procrastinating and get more work done.

 Knowing What Is Work: